Ecological Archaeology Lab People

 molly jenkins

-Molly Jenkins is pursuing a BS in Anthropology with an Archaeology concentration and a BS in Sustainability.
-Her current research is focused on past, present, and future changes in the Willamette Valley's climate and vegetation.
+Molly Jenkins completed a BS in Anthropology with an Archaeology concentration and a BS in Sustainability in 2025.
+Her research focused on past, present, and future changes in the Willamette Valley's climate and vegetation.
 She is interested in precontact archaeology, especially the Pleistocene/Holocene transition in the Pacific Northwest.
 Specific research interests include archaeology of the Willamette Valley and the Great Basin, ceramic technologies, paleoclimate, and the intersection between sustainability and archaeology.
-Molly is the secretary of the OSU Archaeology Club and captain of the Women's Ultimate Disc Club.
+Molly was the secretary of the OSU Archaeology Club and captain of the Women's Ultimate Disc Club.
 In her free time can be found dancing west coast swing or updating her Letterboxd.